 Section 1.
 Restoration Fellowship Network is an unincorporated nonprofit association in South Carolina with affiliates in other locations, states or countries.
 It operates as a church, a faith based, tax-exempt organization.
 However, personal funds distributed directly by individuals for ministry purposes are not automatically tax deductible, but may be if given to another tax deductible entity.

 Section 2.
 An associated microchurch is one that has at least 4 adults who have signed a Covenant of Commitment, expressing a desire to be part of the Restoration Fellowship Network.
 They also need to meet 18 or more times in the prior 6 months to continue to qualify as an associated microchurch.

 Section 3.
-We affirm the priesthood of all believers as well as the construct of being a spiritual family.
-Furthermore, we recognize three categories of adults (18 and over) based on their level of participation in microchurch activities during the previous 6 months: 1) Visitors are those who attend less than 1/3 of microchurch activities; 2) Associate Members are those who attend 1/3 to 2/3 of microchurch activities; 3) Full Members are those attending 2/3 or more of microchurch activities; These categories are unrelated to whether a person is a Christian or not, or whether they have signed the Covenant of Commitment, but they do have bearing on church servant leadership and the selection of servants as discussed in Article II.
+While we affirm the priesthood of all believers and also that all believers are part of our common spiritual family.
+However, for membership, we recognize three categories of adults (18 and over) based on their level of participation in microchurch activities during the previous 6 months: 1) Visitors are those who attend less than 1/3 of microchurch activities; 2) Associate Members are those who attend 1/3 to 2/3 of microchurch activities; 3) Full Members are those attending 2/3 or more of microchurch activities; These categories are unrelated to whether a person is a Christian or not, or whether they have signed the Covenant of Commitment, but they do have bearing on church servant leadership and the selection process of servants as discussed in Article II.

 ARTICLE II Restoration Fellowship Servant Leadership